phurwicz/hover/README.md

 ![Hover](docs/images/hover-logo-title.png)

-> You don't paint a picture pixel by pixel.
+> We don't paint a picture pixel by pixel.
 So why label a dataset piece by piece?
 >
 > Welcome to sub-O(n) annotation.